 Like other states, Florida has a strict time window within which an accident victim can file a lawsuit against a party responsible for his or her injuries.
 This is known as the statute of limitations, and failure to comply with it generally will bar the right to seek compensation.
 Moreover, evidence in motor vehicle collision cases can decay or disappear quickly, so you should not hesitate to seek legal advice promptly to preserve your rights.

-Consult an Experienced Lawyer
+Contact an Experienced Fort Lauderdale Car Accident Lawyer

 The aftermath of a car accident case may be financially stressful as well as physically painful.
 You may be dealing with insurance companies while worrying about paying medical bills or getting back to work.
 Cecere Santana, PA is comprised of accident attorneys who have significant experience helping injured residents of Fort Lauderdale and the surrounding Florida communities, including Coral Springs, Davie, and Hollywood, take legal action.
 We can handle your claim from beginning to end, allowing you to focus on your recovery.
 To see if we can help you, fill out our contact form online or call 800-753-5529.